wp-plugins/footer-putter/readme.txt

 == Changelog ==

+= 1.13 =

+* Checked for WordPress 4.3 compatibility
+* Updated to use Admin Notices
+* Added option to hide Powered By WordPress on the TwentySomething themes
+* Re-enabled Admin Toolbar if all actions were removed on the wp_footer hook

 = 1.12 = Updated for WordPress 4.1, bug fix to privacy page terms, and  added useful links and DIYWebmastery news feed sections in the sidebar

 = 1.11 = Add option to set Copyright Text

-= 1.10 = Updated tooltips to use dash-icons font

-= 1.9 = Added title to Footer Trademarks Widget, improved control over widgets on landing pages with a filter hook, improved online documentation, refactored code in accordance with current WordPress coding standards.

 For full version history please see http://www.diywebmastery.com/plugins/footer-putter/footer-putter-version-history/

 == Upgrade Notice ==

-= 1.12 =
+= 1.13 =
-* Optional - Update for WordPress 4.1 , admin improvements
+* Optional - Updated for WordPress 4.3

 == Links ==